minprog/app-studio/50 Milestones/40 Final release/40 Release version.md

-To submit your final, only you or your partner (not both) need to follow these steps:
+To submit your final, you need to follow these steps:

-* Ensure that you have the latest version of your code (and your partner's code), as via `git pull`.
+* Ensure that you have the latest version of your code, as via `git pull`.

 * Ensure that you have a README (which you should already have created prior to submission of your beta version).
 Update that README with any thoughts